Copyright

 The New Zealand Qualifications Authority logo, including its key elements, is a registered trademark, and use of it without NZQA permission will infringe New Zealand trademark laws.

-Uses of the logos are restricted.
-Guidelines for appropriate use are available from Communications.
+Guidelines for appropriate use of the NZQA logo are available from the communications team.

 The following are uses of the NZQA logo for which permission can be gained:

 Organisations that have been granted permission by NZQA to award qualifications may use the NZQA logo on these awards.
-For more information contact the Tertiary Records team. - Government agencies
+For more information:

-Government agencies may use the NZQA logo only if NZQA has granted approval in writing.
-If NZQA has agreed to the use of its logo, a member of NZQA's Communications team will supply the logo.
-For more information contact Communications.
+Government agencies may use the NZQA logo only if NZQA has granted permission in writing.
+If NZQA has agreed to the use of its logo, a member of NZQA's communications team will supply the logo.
+For more information:

 Internet sites wishing to link to NZQA websites